timnaimov/CIS-4400-Group-Project/README.md

 6. Data Tools

-Data Storage: Google Cloud Storage
+Data Storage: Google Cloud Storage, MongoDB (used for Yelp as a reference database when extracting restaurant ratings)

 Data Processing: Python Script to process/ingest the data

-Data Orchestration: dbt Cloud to automate your data pipeline
+Data Orchestration: dbt Cloud to automate our data pipeline

+Data warehouse: BigQuery for our data warehouse

 7. Key Features